Authing/docs/docs/en/reference/sdk-for-ios/social/lark.md

 Lark Login Button
 ```

-If you don't want to use our built-in button, you can call the Authing Feishu login API in the click event of your own button:
+If you don't want to use our built-in button, you can call the Authing Lark login API in the click event of your own button:

 ```swift
 LarkLogin.login(viewController: <#ViewController that presents the view#>) { (code, message, userInfo) in